Comparing Laser & Dermabrasion Tattoo Removal Treatments

 Tattoo artists use an electrically powered machine with several fine needles at the tip.
 Ink is fed into the needles, which puncture the skin up to 3,000 times a minute, depositing color into the dermis, where it is remains permanently.

 Or at least it used to.
 While it’s not technically possible to “untattoo” inked skin, there are now numerous ways to get down into the dermis and remove ink deposits.
-One method is called dermabrasion tattoo removal.
+Below we go into greater detail on two of the most popular methods of removing a tattoo — laser and dermabrasion tattoo removal.

 This type of tattoo removal is not without its risks.
 For one, the procedure is not precise, and the brush can easily abrade extra skin.
 After dermabrasion treatment, the skin will look and feel very raw, and because the skin is open, it’s more sensitive to infections.

 Because dermabrasion is so aggressive and it requires multiple treatments, many people experience scarring as a result.